olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_17.md

 ## Part 1

-This is path finding through a grid, minmizing the cost of this path.
-This is a classic problem that can be solved with Dijkstra's Algorithm [**link**]().
+This is path finding through a grid, while minmizing the cost of this path.
+This is a classic problem that can be solved with [**Dijkstra's Algorithm**](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 It is possible to use simple breadth-first search to solve, but it will take an unfeasibly long amount of time to solve.

 Dijkstras Algorithm speeds up breadth-first search by replacing the queue of nodes to visit with a priority queue.
 This means that we will always look at the next node that is the most promising candidate for minimizing the cost.
+This works as we will always find the lowest-cost path first, so can return on the first path to find the exit.

 ## Part 2